isabella232/aetmodel/ThreatModel.md

 			(2.7.2) Tampering blocks
 		(2.8) Tampering with code (see Note 2.2)
-			(2.8.1) Tampering with code in the Epoch code repository [2.8.1.1] Hiding malicious code in a commit (see Note 2.3);
+			(2.8.1) Tampering with code in the Epoch code repository (2.8.1.1) Hiding malicious code in a commit (see Note 2.3);
-              [2.8.1.2] Performing an insider attack;
+              (2.8.1.2) Performing an insider attack;
-              [2.8.1.3] Tampering with code using hijacked privileged accounts (see Note 2.4) (2.8.2) Tampering with code in a library used by Epoch (See note 2.5) (2.8.3) Tampering with code during compilation (e.g. via build software, see Note 2.6) (2.8.4) Tampering from Erlang nodes on the same platform (see Note 2.7)
+              (2.8.1.3) Tampering with code using hijacked privileged accounts (see Note 2.4) (2.8.2) Tampering with code in a library built into the Epoch binary (2.8.3) Tampering with code in a shared dependency used by Epoch (See note 2.5) (2.8.4) Tampering with code during compilation (e.g. via build software, see Note 2.6) (2.8.5) Tampering from Erlang nodes on the same platform (see Note 2.7)

 * **Notes**
 * *Note 2.1: on (2.7) Database tampering*: